Pittsburgh Outdoor Activities: Room to Roam

 Under the Bright Lights

-When the gates open again, we’ve got the best seats in the house to watch the pros play.
+We’ve got the best seats in the house to watch the pros play.
 PNC Park represents more than a great venue for a ballgame.
 Its scenic location along the riverfront makes it one of the most enjoyable one-stop shops for a day trip in Allegheny County.
-Shopping and local breweries abound in this active urban area, and both the historic Andy Warhol Museum and Andy Warhol Bridge are within walking distance.
-Read on to learn more about sporting events and teams in Pittsburgh.
+Football fans will enjoy watching the Steelers play at Acrisure Stadium, formerly known as Heinz Field.

 Pet Friendly